Burning the right firewood

 - Many small pieces will light more quickly than a few big ones as it increases the number of surfaces where flames can ignite.
 So split your kindling thin.

 - To re-ignite a coal bed, don't spread the coals thin, they will probably go out or at least delay the lighting time.
-Pile coals together near the air intake, and put your thinly split softwood on top.
+Pile coals together near the air intake, and put your kindling on top.

 Fire logs have become very popular and easy to find.
 We aren't talking about the 'light the bag' chemical fire logs that became trendy in the 80's for instant Christmas ambience, but rather the modern day equivalent of responsibly manufactured logs for airtight woodstoves.